-Check out the following FAQs about SciComm which will not only help improve your writing for our contests, but also help you venture into your own SciComm journey!
+Check out the following FAQs about SciComm which will enhance your writing skills in preparation for our contests, and guide you into your own SciComm journey!
 We will be adding more periodically.
 Please remember that these tips are merely suggestions.

-Science writing is an exciting field that combines communication and science by allowing scientists to write about their research or anything that interests them.
-Science writing holds a great importance in our society, especially today, since some science writers aim to educate both other researchers and the general public about the COVID-19 pandemic.
+Science writing is an exciting field that connects both communication and science by allowing scientists to write about their research or explorations.
+This field of study is of utmost importance in today's society since writers educate both researchers and public citizens about the COVID-19 disease.

-Our science writing competition offers a fabulous opportunity to explore a science field and present your work in a sophisticated manner.
-Not only can you practise your research skills, you also get to learn as you write and develop your communication skills.
+Our science writing competition is an incredible opportunity for students to explore a science field and present their work in a sophisticated manner.
+As a result, youth can practise their research skills, and continue to develop important communication skills.

 Make sure it is a topic wide enough for extensive discussion, possibly with room for experimentation and critical analysis.
 Also make sure it is something you are genuinely passionate about as this will improve the quality of your writing to no end as you will be inspired to write and research!